knpuniversity/symfony-journey/knpu/container/definition-unlocked.md

 [[[ code('37fb18e132') ]]]

-The file *is* getting long and ugly - so we'll fix that in a minute.
+Yea, the file *is* getting kind long and ugly.
+That'll be fixed soon.

 To register this handler with the `logger` service, we could just add it to the second constructor argument.
 But to prove we've got this mastered, let's use `$loggerDefinition->addMethodCall()` and tell it to call a `pushHandler` method.
 This takes *one* argument: the actual handler object.
-To pass in that service we just added, create a new `Reference` and give it the service
+To pass in the service we just setup, create a new `Reference` and give it the service
 name: `logger.std_out_logger`:

 [[[ code('6b2c65e02f') ]]]